 College football is special for a lot of reasons.
 There are the tailgates, the fight songs and there's your whole week being ruined because your team lost on Saturday.
 These things, among many others, are what make game days in the fall so special.

 I have a soft spot for Huskies, and Alaskan Malamutes are no different.
-Dubs I unfortunately passed away earlier this spring after spending 10 years being a very good boy on the sidelines.
-Dubs II takes over in 2021.
+Dubs I unfortunately passed away earlier in the spring of 2021 after spending 10 years being a very good boy on the sidelines.
+Dubs II took over last season.